 Success in Prelims and Mains Exam is directly related to an aspirant’s awareness in current affairs.
 Preparation of current affairs for UPSC is the key to unlock the exam.
 It requires practice and revision in a well-connected manner...

 In such a scenario the preparation of current affairs topics related to India and the world is an important part of your preparations.
 The students have to be aware of the happening in India and around the world as this portion is an integral part of the general studies paper.

+In order to make you ready for the challenges of the Current Affairs preparation, we are covering the current affairs topics on a regular basis.
 Our current topics are categorised in such a way that it includes; political affairs, current news, science news, general knowledge, government's scheme and policies and international affairs.

 We provide you comprehensive topics of preparation that covers not only India's current scenario but also international events.
 We also cover Indian news headlines and other important international events under the current affairs segment.

 For the very purpose of getting you ready for the challenge that is current news and views in India, we are covering the current affairs 2020 on a regular basis.
 Our hot topics are categorised such that they include political affairs, current news, science news, general knowledge, current government affairs and international affairs.
 Only studying India's current scenario or political affairs is not sufficient as you have to cover international events and affairs along with the Indian news space, as well as important and current events in the field of science and sports.

 Current Affairs 2020